-On the same day, March 5, a separate leaslet was issued by the Petrograd Defense Committee and dropped over Kronstadt by airplane.
+On the same day, March 5, a separate leaflet was issued by the Petrograd Defense Committee and dropped over Kronstadt by airplane.
 If anything, its language was even more provocative than that of Trotsky's ultimatum.
 Behind the SR's and Mensheviks, it read, the White officers are showing their fangs.
 The real leaders of the rebellion are General Kozlovsky and his aides, Captain Burkser, Kostromitinov, Shirmanovsky, and other White Guards, who are deceiving you with promises of democracy and freedom.
 In actuality, they are fighting for a restoration of tsarism, for a new Viren [commander of the Kronstadt naval base until his murder in February 1917] to sit on your necks.
 That Petrograd, Siberia, and the Ukraine are behind you is an insolent lie.
-The truth signers of the ultimatum were S. S. Kamenev, commander in chief of the Red Army, and M. N. Tukhachevsky, commander of the Seventh Army in Petrograd.
+The truth is that you are surrounded on all sides, your position is hopeless.
+The leaflet concluded with a prophetic warning: at the last minute, the Kozlovskys and Petrichenkos will leave you in the lurch and flee to Finland.
+What will you do then?
+If you follow them, do you think you will be fed in Finland?
+Haven't you heard what happened to Wrangel's men, who are dying like flies of hunger and disease?
+The same fate awaits you too, unless you surrender within 24 hours.
+If you do, you will be pardoned; but if you resist, "you will be shot like partridges."27